Saber74/saber74/README.md

 - Game Development

 ### More About myself :
-- 🌱 Currently working at Wealthsimple
+- 🌱 Currently working at Faire
-- 💬 Ask me about my internships at Playstation and Manulife financial!
+- 💬 Ask me about my internships at Wealthsimple, Playstation and Manulife financial!
 - 🌱 I’m currently looking for Winter 2023 internships!
 - 👯 I’m open to working on new projects and ideas!
 - ⚡ Fun fact: I love to play soccer and video games, feel free to reach out to discuss either!